The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Before obtaining best-in-slot gear, pick gear and meld according to stat priority on each piece of gear.
 Best-in-slot sets can be found on the [BiS page](/jobs/tanks/dark-knight/best-in-slot/) or in the Balance discord.

-Because of stat tiering, the Tank Gear Calc is the best tool to directly compare specific gear pieces <https://bit.ly/TankDPSCalc520>.
+Because of stat tiering, the Tank Gear Calc is the best tool to directly compare specific gear pieces [Linked here.](https://bit.ly/TankDPSCalc520).

 **Highest priority**